Isle of Man Steam Packet Company: War service

 In the Second World War, ten of the fleet of sixteen ships were commandeered for active duty, four of which were lost.
 The Dunkirk evacuation was perhaps the company's finest hour, with Mona's Isle (IV) being the first to leave Dover and the first to complete the round trip during the evacuation.
 Eight company ships took part in this mission, rescuing a total of 24,699 British troops – one in fourteen of those evacuated from Dunkirk.
-However this was also the company's blackest day, as three of the line's ships were lost:
+This was the company's blackest day, as three of the line's ships were lost: